5 Investing Statements That Make You Sound Stupid

 Pick a fairly valued company that you understand.
 Make sure it’s selling products and services that people need.
 Insist on a solid balance sheet.
 Keep an eye on economic cycles.
 Beware of excessive valuations.
 An investor who says time-tested rules no longer matter is a sheep about to get fleeced.

 Have you overheard (or in a weak moment uttered) a really dumb remark about investing that you’d like to share?
 Drop me a line at: email@example.com

 The fast-moving technology sector seems to attract the smartest…and the dumbest…money.
 I’m reminded of this staggeringly obtuse statement, uttered by someone who should have known better:

 “There is no reason anyone would want a computer in their home.”

 As Homer Simpson would say: D’oh!
 Those words were spoken in 1977 by Ken Olson, the founder of Digital Equipment Corp.
 (DEC), about the burgeoning personal computer industry and its stocks.

 As upstarts such as Apple (NSDQ: AAPL) soared, revolutionized society, and made billions of dollars, Olson never was able to re-position his once-mighty company, which made “minicomputers” for businesses.

 Over the years the floundering company’s assets were sold to various other companies, such as Compaq.
 DEC merged in 2002 with Hewlett Packard (NYSE: HPE), which ceased to use the DEC name and later encountered its own woes.

 Are you looking for the next Apple?
 Our investment team continually looks for companies in the vanguard of breakthrough technologies.
-You can stay on top of the latest opportunities by following the chief investment strategists of Investing Daily.
+You can stay on top of the latest opportunities by following our chief investment strategists.

-John Persinos is managing editor of Personal Finance and chief investment strategist of Breakthrough Tech Profits.
+John Persinos is managing editor of Investing Daily.